svgeesus/EuroMPE/Duophonic/MPU-board.md

 Duophonic/Unison switch at minimum, perhaps Duophonic/Unison/Harmonic or use another switch (plus the encoder) for Harmonic.
 Double press to reset.

+### Non-MPE channel selector

+Could hide this in a menu; main usage is MPE.
+Also hide MPE behaviour on split (unlikely) in a setup menu.

 ## Frequency measurement

 Frequency measuring circuitry for auto calibration.
 How to select channel?
 Should there be a 440Hz reference output?